JannuHans/PostPolish/README.md

 ## 🌟 Overview

-SocioPilot is a cutting-edge web application that revolutionizes social media content creation by leveraging artificial intelligence to analyze, optimize, and enhance your posts.
-Whether you're a content creator, digital marketer, or social media manager, SocioPilot provides actionable insights to maximize engagement and reach.
+PostPolish is a cutting-edge web application that revolutionizes social media content creation by leveraging artificial intelligence to analyze, optimize, and enhance your posts.
+Whether you're a content creator, digital marketer, or social media manager, PostPolish provides actionable insights to maximize engagement and reach.

-### 🎯 What Makes SocioPilot Special?
+### 🎯 What Makes PostPolish Special?

 - **🤖 AI-Powered Analysis**: Uses Google's Gemini AI to provide intelligent content analysis
 - **📄 Multi-Format Support**: Handles PDFs, images (PNG, JPG), and text extraction